LouisCE/warrior-path/README.md

 | Nest Hub                   | Good       | Good              | Good              | Good          |
 | Nest Hub Max               | Good       | Good              | Good              | Good          |

 All responsive breakpoints worked as expected.
 The content is stacked appropriately on smaller devices, and navigation was smooth across all screen sizes.
-See examples below

 Below are three examples.